 - a.
-The Delaware tax liability; - b.
-The amount computed by multiplying the Delaware tax by a fraction, the numerator of which is your adjusted gross income derived from sources in the other state, and the denominator of which is your Delaware Adjusted Gross Income (Line 37). - c.
-The tax liability due and paid, after the application of all credits (example: forgiveness tax credit, earned income credit, poverty level credit), to the other states (not including amounts paid to local jurisdictions).
-The amount computed by multiplying the tax liability due and paid to the other states by a fraction, the numerator of which is the income from the other state while a Delaware resident, and the denominator of which is the total income from the other state.
+The Delaware tax liability: - b.
+The amount computed by multiplying the Delaware tax by a fraction, the numerator of which is your adjusted gross income

+- derived from sources in the other state, and the denominator of which is your Delaware Adjusted Gross Income (Line 37). - c.
+The tax liability due and paid, after the application of all credits (example: forgiveness tax credit, earned income credit, poverty level credit), to the other states (not including amounts paid on your state return to local jurisdictions).
+The amount computed by multiplying the tax liability due and paid to the other states (not including amounts paid on your state return to local jurisdictions) by a fraction, the numerator of which is the income from the other state while a Delaware resident, and the denominator of which is the total income from the other state.
 The amount due and paid is not the amount on your W-2.

-If the income reported on your other state return is not included in Delaware source income, then the other state tax credit cannot be taken in Delaware for that income.
+If the income reported on your other state return is not included in Delaware Source Income, then the other State tax credit cannot be taken in Delaware for that income.